Adziogol Lighthouse

 The Adziogol Lighthouse (Аджигольський маяк), also known as Stanislav–Adzhyhol Lighthouse or Stanislav Range Rear light, is one of two vertical lattice hyperboloid structures of steel bars, serving as active lighthouses in Dnieper Estuary, Ukraine.
 It is located about 30 km west of the city of Kherson.
 At a height of 211 ft, it is the sixteenth-tallest "traditional lighthouse" in the world as well as the tallest in Ukraine.

 Location

 It is located on a concrete pier on a tiny islet in the combined Dnieper-Bug Estuary, which extends eastward into the Dnieper Estuary, a part of the Dnieper River delta, about 2.5 km north of the village of Rybalche (Skadovsk Raion) and south of the Cape of Adzhyhol, for which it is named.
 Together with the Stanislav Range Front Light (Small Adzhyhol Lighthouse), it serves as a range light, guiding ships entering the Dnieper River or the Southern Buh River within the vast Dnieper-Bug Estuary.

 Details

 The lighthouse was designed in 1910 and built in 1911 by Vladimir Shukhov.
 The one-story keeper's house sits inside the base of the tower.

 The site of the tower is accessible only by boat.
 The site is open to the public but the tower is closed.

+On 22 July 2022, the lighthouse was damaged by a Russian missile attack, 3 rockets hit the lighthouse.